pappersverk/rpi_fb_capture/README.md

 :ok
 ```

+Normally you'll be sending the captured data somewhere or processing it.
+If you
+do find that you're just taking one-off screenshots, take a look at
+`RpiFbCapture.save/2` to save some typing.

 If you're using Nerves, use sftp to copy the file off the device and view or if
 on Raspbian, view it locally.